PhotolensAI/Photolens/backend/README.md

 # Backend

 ## Getting the api started locally
-Clone the repo to run the app locally.
+Clone the repo to run the api locally.
 And get the packages.
 Setting up a venv is recommended.
 ```bash
 git clone https://github.com/PhotolensAI/Photolens.git